mattieb/guacamole-tailscale-compose/README.md

     -   Get a key from [Keys](https://login.tailscale.com/admin/settings/keys) and put it in "TS_AUTHKEY".

+    -   **Optional:** Change "TS_HOSTNAME" if you want to use a different hostname in your tailnet.

     -   **Optional:** Change "GUACAMOLE_IMAGE" and "GUACD_IMAGE" if you want to use different images.

 3. Start the compose: